Is H3o+ An Acid Or Base

 Why Hydronium Forms

 The formation of hydronium is driven by the high polarity of water molecules.
-Oxygen is more electronegative than hydrogen, creating a dipole moment where the oxygen atom carries a partial negative charge (δ-) and the hydrogen atoms carry partial positive charges (δ+).
+Which means oxygen is more electronegative than hydrogen, creating a dipole moment where the oxygen atom carries a partial negative charge (δ-) and the hydrogen atoms carry partial positive charges (δ+).
 This polarity makes water an excellent proton acceptor.

 Hydronium in Aqueous Solutions